Your price depends on one thing: how your neighbour responds

 - Drafting your statutory notices (Sections 1, 3 and 6)

-- Serving the notices on every adjoining owner
+- Serving the notices on every neighbour

 Your neighbour's response